-Learn more about this story by clicking on the video link below, or by visiting the website “Linus Pauling and the Nature of the Chemical Bond: A Documentary History.”
+Learn more about this story by visiting the website “Linus Pauling and the Nature of the Chemical Bond: A Documentary History.”

 Filed under: Documentary History Websites, Nature of the Chemical Bond Tagged: | Fritz London, John C. Slater, Linus Pauling, Nobel Chemistry Prize, Pauli Exclusion Principle, quantum mechanics, Schrodinger Wave Equation, structural chemistry, Walter Heitler